-At one point when I would say the word fibroids, I was terrified of course, because I had memories of my symptoms and when I had to go through when I had fibroids, but I am here to share my story and it’s not an easy story to listen to.
-And every minster, I would notice different symptoms from the dizzy spells, the constant urination and the heavy clots that will come out of me.
+At one point when I would say the word fibroid- I was terrified because I had memories of my symptoms and what I had to go through when I had fibroids, but I am here to share my story and it’s not an easy story to hear.
+I would notice different symptoms from dizzy spells, constant urination, and heavy clots that would come out of me.

-But, um, with the fibroids, I didn’t make the decision to figure out what was going on with me until I fainted.
-And that’s when everything changed going to the restroom, I set up out my bed and I just remember everything spinning.
-So I’m like, okay, I don’t know what this is, but I got up anyway, when I should have stayed still.
+But with the fibroids, I didn’t make the decision to figure out what was going on with me until I fainted.
+And that’s when everything changed.
+When going to the restroom, I would sit up out my bed and everything would spin.
+I didn’t know what was causing this, but I got up anyway – when I should have stayed still.

 I got up out the bed and I remember I just fell.
-I hit the side of the dresser and that’s why I have a little gash in my head here.
-So of course the gas, it was bleeding.
-My, my, my first, my face was bloody and I was just scared.
+I hit the side of the dresser and received a cut on my head.
+My my face was bloody and I was just scared.
 I’m like, what was that?
 It’s time to go to the hospital.
-And that’s when I left.

-Within two days, I was in the hospital trying to figure out why I fainted, why my menstruals were extended.
+Within two days, I was in the hospital trying to figure out why I fainted, why my menstrual cycles were extended.
 Where are these clots coming from?
 Why do I have pelvic pain?
 And why am I constantly in the bathroom?
-I don’t, I didn’t understand immediately when I went to the doctor and I told my symptoms to the nurse because you see the nurse before you see the doctor, she said I’m about 99%.
+I didn’t understand immediately when I went to the doctor and I told my symptoms to the nurse and she said I’m about 99% sure you have fibroids.

 There was no one to talk to.
-If my own mother is telling me how to keep my menstrual.
-Quiet on the hush.
-I did not want to go public with a situation that was unfamiliar with.
-So I said, no, and I broke down.
+If my own mother is telling me how to keep my menstrual cycle quiet then who could I speak to?
+I did not want to go public with a situation that I was unfamiliar with.
 I was crying.
 I talked to my mother about it.
-She said, listen, if you’re in a position that you have a platform just to help one individual help that person, but you have a platform where you can help hundreds, thousands, and millions.
+She said, listen, if you’re in a position that you have a platform just to help one individual then help that person, but you have a platform where you can help hundreds, thousands, and millions.

 I had to get it out.
-There was not another day.
-I wanted to go pass of constantly going to the bathroom.
+There was not another day I wanted to worry about constantly going to the bathroom.
 I couldn’t take it anymore.
-Just I had my surgery, but I understand that there I did have other options.
+I just had my surgery, but I understand that there are other options.
 I just wasn’t aware of the other options.
-You don’t necessarily have to have a myomectomy or a hysterectomy depending on your situation, but there’s another option UFE because experience of fibroids is very common in all cultures of women, 80% of all women will get fibroids.
+You don’t necessarily have to have a myomectomy or a hysterectomy depending on your situation, but there’s another option UFE.
+Issues with fibroids is very common in all cultures of women, 80% of all women will get fibroids.

-What level that is depends on your body, 80%.
-And you didn’t tell me anything.
-As many times as I see my OB GYN, my pelvic pains for my menstrual cycle in my teens, you give me ibuprofen and send me on my way.
+What level that is depends on your body.
+As many times as I saw my OB GYN – my pelvic pains for my menstrual cycle in my teens – they would give me ibuprofen and send me on my way.
 Let’s get to the core issue and figure out what we can do that.
 Once we get to the core issue, we can help more than we think, allowing women to understand their options.

-I didn’t have a UFE option.
+I didn’t have the UFE option.
 I never heard of UFE until after my surgery.
 Why is that?
-Why are the three doctors, nobody mentioned UFE, which was definitely available at that time.
-But what I know we can do is give you your options to remove it so you can have more of a normal life.
-I know several women out who’s dealing with fibers today who has dealt with five reds.
+Why, out of the three doctors, nobody mentioned UFE?
+It was definitely available at that time.
+We can give you your options to remove it so you can have more of a normal life.
+I know several women who are dealing with fibroids today who need options.

-My friend had three surgeries, three.
-Let me tell you about my other friend.
-She had a baby.
-She knew she had fibers before she got pregnant.
-She was so terrified of the surgery because her options was also myomectomy and hysterectomy.
+My friend had three surgeries…three!
+Another friend had a baby.
+She knew she had fibroids before she got pregnant.
+She was so terrified of the surgery because her options were myomectomy and hysterectomy.
 She didn’t do the surgery.
-So she got pregnant.
+So,she got pregnant.
 Had the baby, her baby was born with his eyes shut.

-They had to laser his eyes open in order for him to see till this day that bothers her because she felt like she did that to her.
+They had to laser his eyes open in order for him to see.
+To this day that bothers her because she felt like she did that to her baby..
 She didn’t, she just didn’t know her options.